servactory/servactory.com/docs/guide/call-and-result.md

 ---
 title: Service call and result of work
 description: Description and examples of how to use service call
-prev: Service actions
+prev: Getting started
-next: Configuration
+next: Service input attributes
 ---

 # Service call and result of work